wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		- -
 	- 9 CLASSES
 		- -
-		- How do we call a testing function? #card
+		- How do we call a testing function? #car id:: 63401531-380c-4f0e-b89c-a1f10582aecb
 			- Any method that starts with test_ will be run automatically when we run test_name_function.py.
 		- -
 		- -
-		- Show a variable named status inside a string (in Python 3) #card
+		- Show a variable named status inside a string (in Python 3) #car
 			- message = f"My first bicycle was a {bicycles[0].title()}."
 		- -
 		- -
-		- 'Steal' the element with value 'ducati' from the motorcycles list #card
+		- 'Steal' the element with value 'ducati' from the motorcycles list #car id:: 63401531-e876-4f99-a1da-f3aafdef1321
 			- motorcycles.remove('ducati')
 		- -
 		- -
 		- It’s much better to think of variables as labels that you can assign to values.
 You can also say that a variable references a certain value. #ñspace
 		- -
 		- -
-		- Add 'ducati' at the end of the list motorcycles #card
+		- Add 'ducati' at the end of the list motorcycles #car
 			- motorcycles.append('ducati')
 		- -
 		- -
 		- 'Steal' the element with content 'ducati' from the motorcycles list.
-		  [Use the already defined variable named my_brand for this task] #card
+		  [Use the already defined variable named my_brand for this task] #car
 			- motorcycles.remove(too_expensive)
 		- -
 		- -
-		- Function to get the size of the list cars #card
+		- Function to get the size of the list cars #car
 			- len(cars)
 		- -
 		- -
-		- How would you define a constructor of a child class in Python? #card
+		- How would you define a constructor of a child class in Python? #car id:: 63401531-878b-4328-937b-285451aefe33
 			- def __init__(self, make, model, year):
 			           """Initialize attributes of the parent class."""
 			  ➍         super().__init__(make, model, year)